Is News Corp (NWSA) Fairly Val - GuruFocus.com

 Link: These companies may deliver higher future returns at reduced risk.

-Companies with poor financial strength pose a high risk of permanent capital loss to investors.
-To avoid this, investors must thoroughly research and review a company's financial strength before purchasing shares.
-Both the cash-to-debt ratio and interest coverage of a company are great ways to understand its financial strength.
-News Corp has a cash-to-debt ratio of 0.4, which ranks worse than 68.42% of companies in the Media - Diversified industry.
+Investing in companies with poor financial strength can lead to high risk of permanent capital loss.
+To avoid this, it's crucial to review a company's financial strength before purchasing shares.
+Key indicators of financial strength include the cash-to-debt ratio and interest coverage.
+News Corp has a cash-to-debt ratio of 0.4, ranking worse than 68.42% of companies in the Media - Diversified industry.
 The overall financial strength of News Corp is 6 out of 10, indicating fair financial strength.

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-News Corp has been profitable 6 years over the past 10 years.
-During the past 12 months, the company had revenues of $10.10 billion and Earnings Per Share (EPS) of $0.47.
-Its operating margin of 6.67% is better than 62.28% of companies in the Media - Diversified industry.
-Overall, GuruFocus ranks News Corp's profitability as fair.
+Companies that have been consistently profitable over the long term offer less risk for investors.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+News Corp has been profitable 6 over the past 10 years.
+Over the past twelve months, the company had a revenue of $10.10 billion and an Earnings Per Share (EPS) of $0.47.
+Its operating margin is 6.67%, which ranks better than 62.28% of companies in the Media - Diversified industry.
+Overall, the profitability of News Corp is ranked 6 out of 10, indicating fair profitability.

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of News Corp is 0.8%, which ranks better than 53.18% of companies in the Media - Diversified industry.
-The 3-year average EBITDA growth rate is 14%, which ranks better than 64.08% of companies in the Media - Diversified industry.
+Growth is a crucial factor in the valuation of a company.
+News Corp's 3-year average revenue growth rate is better than 53.18% of companies in the Media - Diversified industry.
+News Corp's 3-year average EBITDA growth rate is 14%, which ranks better than 64.08% of companies in the Media - Diversified industry.

 ROIC vs WACC

-One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
-During the past 12 months, News Corp's ROIC is 4.93 while its WACC came in at 9.69.
+Another way to assess a company's profitability is to compare its return on invested capital (ROIC) with the weighted average cost of capital (WACC).
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+For the past 12 months, News Corp's ROIC is 4.93, and its WACC is 9.69.

 Conclusion

-In conclusion, the stock of News Corp (NWSA, Financial) is estimated to be fairly valued.
+In summary, the stock of News Corp (NWSA, Financial) appears to be fairly valued.
 The company's financial condition is fair, and its profitability is fair.
 Its growth ranks better than 64.08% of companies in the Media - Diversified industry.
 To learn more about News Corp stock, you can check out its 30-Year Financials here.